baile320/ctfs/leviathan/README.md

 When we try to run it, it prompts us for a password.
 The current level's password does not work.

-Going out on a limb, I looked through `strings check` to see if anything stood out.
-There were a few things that looked like they may have been passwords, but nothing worked.
+Going out on a limb again, let's look through `strings check` to see if anything stands out.
+There are a few things that looked like they may have been passwords, but none of them work if we try.

-I'm getting really desperate now and running `cat check`... on a binary file!?
+We're gonna get really desperate now and run `cat check`... on a binary file!?
 Yes.
-Scanning through, I see a LOT of garbage, but a few interesting words pop up. `sex`, `god`, `love`.
+Scanning through, we see a LOT of garbage, but a few interesting words pop up. `sex`, `god`, `love`.

 Running `check` and inputting `sex` for the password gives us a new prompt!
 Running `whoami` tells us that we are now `leviathan2`.
 Awesome.
 Time to get the password from `/etc/leviathan_pass/leviathan2`